linode/docs/docs/development/react/how-to-deploy-a-react-app-on-ubuntu-18-04/index.md

 ### Create your Deployment Script

-1. Navigate your app's directory.
+1. Navigate to your app's directory.
 Replace `~/my-app` with the location of your React app's directory.

         cd ~/my-app